jimbobbennett/jims-blog/blog/content/blogs/led-ticker-tape/index.md

 When you create the pixels, you pass in the length of the strip.
 I've been using a 8x32 panel, which is actually a 256 pixel long strip arranged in and up/down pattern.

 Once created, you light pixels by getting a `BitmapImage` from them, and setting colors on that.
-This image is a lengthx1 image, so 1 pixel tall, and as wide as the length of the LEDs.
+This image is a `length x 1` image, so 1 pixel tall, and as wide as the length of the LEDs.
 For example, my 8x32 panel is 256 pixels long, so is a bitmap of 256x1.

 ```csharp
 var img = neoPixels.Image;